Gromuf/holbertonschool-simple_shell/README.md

 For support, email 9540@holbertonstudents.com or 9546@holbertonstudents.com or join our Slack channel on Holberton School.
 This code is write with _Visual Studio Code software_ https://code.visualstudio.com/download and _vim_ on sandbox.

-# Hi, We are Louis et Stéphane! 👋
+# Hi, We are Louis and Stéphane! 👋

 ## 🛠 Skills: